cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 ### SQL parsing & planning

-The gateway node first [parses](sql-layer.html#sql-parser-planner-executor) the client's SQL statement to ensure it's valid according to the CockroachDB dialect of PostgreSQL, and uses that information to [generate a logical SQL pla](sql-layer.html#logical-planning).
+The gateway node first [parses](sql-layer.html#sql-parser-planner-executor) the client's SQL statement to ensure it's valid according to the CockroachDB dialect of PostgreSQL, and uses that information to [generate a logical SQL plan](sql-layer.html#logical-planning).

-Given that CockroachDB is a distributed database, though, it's also important to take a cluster's topology into account, so the logical plan is then converted into a physical plan––this means sometimes pushing operations onto the physical machines that contain the node.
+Given that CockroachDB is a distributed database, though, it's also important to take a cluster's topology into account, so the logical plan is then converted into a physical plan––this means sometimes pushing operations onto the physical machines that contain the data.

 ### SQL executor

 While CockroachDB presents a SQL interface to clients, the actual database is built on top of a key-value store.
-To mediate this, the physical plan generated at the end of SQL parsing is passed to the SQL executor, which converts SQL operations into key-value operations by leveraging the `TxnCoordSender`.
-For example, the SQL executor converts `INSERT` statements into `Put()` operations.
+To mediate this, the physical plan generated at the end of SQL parsing is passed to the SQL executor, which executes the plan by performing key-value operations through the `TxnCoordSender`.
+For example, the SQL executor converts `INSERT `statements into `Put()` operations.

 ### TxnCoordSender